JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Quicksort is likely faster in practice.
 - Merge Sort divides the set into the smallest possible groups immediately then reconstructs the incrementally as it sorts the groupings.
 - Quicksort continually divides the set by the average, until the set is recursively sorted.

+###**Insertion Sort**
+####Definition:
+-  It is a comparison based sorting algorithm where the pivot is chosen starting from the left and compares the elements on the left of the pivot.
+If the pivot is less than an element, it is inserted to the left of it.
+An analogy is systematically sorting a hand of cards.

+####Big O efficiency:
+- O(n*n)

 ## Basic Types of Algorithms
 ###**Recursive Algorithms**